 The first thing you need to do is familiarize yourself with what hackers are looking for in a target.
 Most hackers are on the lookout for one thing: money.
 They may not be hunting for it directly, but that is typically the end goal of most hackers, except state-sponsored hackers that are after secret information.

-Bearing in mind this goal, hackers will tend to target someone they either think or know has money.
+Bearing in mind this goal, hackers will target someone they think or know has money.
 It doesn’t have to be a lot of money, just enough to make hacking the target worth the effort.
 This can mean someone known to have a steady job is more likely to be a target.

 Limit Your Online Presence

 One of the most helpful things you can do to stay safe from hackers is to limit your online presence.
 The fewer accounts you have online, the less likely you’ll be a target.
 If you must make an online account, ensure you only use the safest social media sites available.
 Stay anonymous when possible by only uploading placeholder images and never sharing your personal information.

 While this won’t help you avoid mass hacks like the 2020 Facebook data breach, it’ll prevent you from being singled out.
 Having as few accounts as possible limits the chances of you being caught up in a large-scale breach.